 - Axedale – Corner of High St (McIvor Hwy) and Mitchell St, at the Axedale Public Hall.
 Here there is a playground, water point, and public toilets.

-- Knowsley – car parking is available at the Knowsley Tennis Courts, near where the trail crosses Moorabbee Rd.
+- Knowsley township – car parking is available at Moorabbee Rd Knowsley, at the Tennis Courts, near the trail.

-- Derrinal – Old Bendigo Rd.
-No off-road parking available, so option being road side parking on Old Bendigo Rd.
+- Derrinal – While no formal off-road parking available in the immediate area, an option is road side parking on Old Bendigo Rd Derrinal.

-- Heathcote – The trail’s off-street car park is accessed from Herriot St. Also the Heathcote Visitor Information Centre (corner of High St. and Barrack St.) has both street car parking and trail/accomodation information.
+- Heathcote – The trail’s off-street car park is accessed from Herriot St Heathcote.
+Also the Heathcote Visitor Information Centre (corner of High St. and Barrack St.) has both street car parking and trail/accommodation information.